Andreilegendd/AndreiBlog-backend/README.md

-# ARTEMISBLOG Backend
+# ANDREIBLOG Backend

-This is the backend part of the ARTEMISBLOG web app.
+This is the backend part of the ANDREIBLOG web app.

 ARTEMISBLOG is a simple full-stack application that allows users to perform CRUD operations (create, read, update, delete) on posts.
 Additionally, users can authorize on the website, and all their personal data will be stored in a MongoDB database.